Factoshi/Factom-FAQ/README.md

 Entry Credits (EC) are a non-transferrable (i.e. non-tradeable) token used to pay for network use.
 They are created by burning FCT.
 Entry Credits are non-divisible units that can each pay for up to 1 kb of data storage on the Factom blockchain.
 Entry Credits are completely destroyed once they have been used; they are not transferred anywhere.

 There is a variable exchange rate between FCT and EC.
-This exchange rate is determined by the network oracle, which is currently operated by Factom Inc. The purpose of the variable exchange rate is to always target a consistent cost of $0.001 USD per Entry Credit.
-Targeting a price per Entry Credit of $0.001 allows business to accurately budget their use of the protocol.
+This exchange rate is determined by the network oracle, which is currently operated by Factom Inc. The purpose of the variable exchange rate is to always target a consistent cost of 1000 Entry Credits for \$1.
+Targeting a stable Entry Credit price allows businesses to accurately budget their use of the protocol.

 Together, Factoids and Entry Credits create a 'mint and burn' system.
 The costs associated with the network are payed for in the minting process, and use of network resources ensure continuing demand of those tokens via their necessary destruction.